 - Hampden Estate gold rum, unaged with coloring added

-- Golden Devil – A 24 year aged Jamaican rum
+- Golden Devil – A nine year aged Jamaican rum

 Knowing the details about each bottle, it’s easy to see that age and color have just about zero correlation in the rum world.

 Now, a heavily charred barrel does impart some amount of coloring, but not enough to make the rum nearly opaque.
 Take a look at the color of Mount Gay Black Barrel rum, in the middle below.
 It’s a nice golden hue, not black like the heavily colored Cruzan Black Strap to the left.
-And if age were proportional to darkness, the 24 year Golden Devil to the right would would practically be a black hole, but it’s clearly much lighter than the other two, despite an age around ten times greater.
+And if age were proportional to darkness, the 24 year Golden Devil to the right (from a different distillery) should be a black hole, but it’s clearly much lighter than the other two, despite an age around ten times greater.

 By this point, it should be clear that when you’re eyeing the bottle of Gosling’s Black Seal or Captain Morgan Black, know that you’re looking at large amounts of spirit caramel and/or molasses.
 The addition of molasses is common in very dark rums, giving them a particular flavor very different from rums that are free of additives (e.g. sugar, wines, and coloring).